upei/drupal6-cms/sites/all/modules/img_assist/README.txt

   Users with the 'access img_assist' permission will see the 'add image' link or icon (configurable).
-Access to img_assist via the TinyMCE plugin is controlled by the Wysiwyg Editor module.
+Access to img_assist via the TinyMCE plugin is controlled by the Wysiwyg API module.

   Users with the 'create images' permission will be able to upload images using img_assist.
 All users will be able to see and insert their own pictures, even